happynear/caffe-windows/README.md

 TIPS: If you have MKL library, please add the preprocess macro "USE_MKL" defined in the setting of the project.

 If you want build other tools, just copy and rename `./build/MSVC` folder to another one, and add the new project to the VS solution.
 Remove `caffe.cpp` and add your target cpp file.
-Then you will get a corresponding exe file in `./bin`.
+Compile it, then you will get a corresponding exe file in `./bin`.

 中文安装说明：http://blog.csdn.net/happynear/article/details/45372231